Hawkins-Sherpherd/sherpherd.github.io/ix.md

 AS Number: 4242422245

 Supported Communities:
   * 65535:666 (Well-Known Community, suggested.
-Blackhole, support only /32 for IPv4 and IPv6 address block equals to or smaller than /64)
+Blackhole, support only /32 for IPv4 and /64 for IPv6)
   * 4242422245:666 (Blackhole, support only /32 for IPv4 and /64 for IPv6)

 Session Establishment: Separate IPv4 & IPv6 session over IXP network address